Medically reviewed by Drugs.com. Last updated on Jul 19, 2021.

 He or she will examine you, looking for tenderness, warmth and swelling around the joint or joints.
-There is no test that confirms the diagnosis.
-Your doctor may order X-rays, but osteoarthritis only shows up on X-rays in the later stages of the disease and many people have osteoarthritis by x-ray in joints that have no symptoms.
+Your doctor may order X-rays, but osteoarthritis may not be apparent in its earliest stages and many people have osteoarthritis by x-ray in joints despite having no symptoms.
 Your health care professional also may order blood tests to look for evidence of another arthritic condition.

 Osteoarthritis is a long-lasting condition that usually gets worse slowly over time.